ExpDevStar/React-todo-list/README.md

 Write the code that takes things out of the list.

 #### Further
-Write a todo list item component that edits it's content.

-#### Further
-Create the ability to move todo items into a `done` list.

-#### Further
 Use `moment.js` npm library to add dates to the todo list.

-#### Further
-When you add an item to the list, have it expire after a certain time, or automatically move it into the done list.

-#### Further
-Add the ability to create different parent lists and add items to any of those lists.